 Pack the entire computation — all tokens, all layers, all operations — into a single GPU instruction.
 The GPU loops internally.
 No round-trips.
 No waiting.
 Same math, same result.

-Two preprints, then 592 people ran it on their own hardware.
-Apple Silicon averages 2,865×.
-Android phones average 623×.
-NVIDIA desktops average 79×.
+Two preprints, then 92 unique devices ran it across 7 GPU vendors.
+Median speedups (the typical experience): Apple Silicon 71×, NVIDIA 56×, ARM Mali 55×, Intel 43×, AMD 40×, Qualcomm Adreno 20×.
 Tested across Chrome, Firefox, Safari on macOS, Windows, Linux, Android, and iOS.

 213,000 tokens per second peak on a phone.
 15,000 average across all mobile devices.
 No Python, no CUDA, no cloud.
 A browser tab outperforms PyTorch on the same hardware.